Search This Blog

 develop as a person.
 I really liked Skylar, I don't think anyone could resist her friendship for long.
 She was just too cute and not as naive as she comes off in the beginning.
 She is one of my favorite characters I have read lately.
 Poor thing was very well adjusted, considering she'd had five older brothers to contend with growing up.
 I know the bratty popular girl who comes off irritated, rather than appreciative when someone saves their life should have bothered me, but I found myself taking a liking to Bethany immediately.
 Similar to Kali, she didn't hold much back, but she might have been a tad more tactless.
 Reading Kali, Skylar and Bethany together was immensely entertaining.
 I'd like to talk about Zev, but I really can't without spoiling things.
 Zev was good, though, you will like Zev.

 As far as the story, it has all kind of things going on.
 I don't want to get to into it, because I'm afraid of giving too much away, but know there are plenty of beasties, creepy laboratories, and secrets to unearth in this one!
-It was a satisfying ending for the most part and I can't seem to find if this is going to be a series or not, but I will definitely be on board to read more about this group in the future :0)
+It was a satisfying ending for the most part and I know she wasn't planning a sequel, but if she decides to write one I am definitely on board :0)